-You can increase the palatability of its food by heating it to release the aroma, and choose one with an easy-to-digest texture.
-Older cats tend to drink less, which can lead to urinary problems, so make sure fresh water is easily available; water fountains can be a useful way to encourage your cat to drink.
+You can increase the palatability of its food by heating it to release the aroma, and choose one with an easy-to-eat texture.
+Older cats tend to drink less, which can lead to hydration problems, so make sure fresh water is easily available; water fountains may also be a useful way to encourage your cat to drink.

 Considering the well-being of your older cat

 It's important to visit your vet regularly, at least twice a year, to check on the health of your older cat.
 If your cat is exhibiting symptoms of breathlessness, reclusiveness, a reluctance to move, or severe pickiness about its food, it may be in significant pain and you should immediately consult a vet.

 Your vet will be able to advise you on the extent of your pet's distress and give you recommendations on whether it's best to provide hospice care or consider other options.